 The entrance to the baths is separate from the hotel's entrance and is located on Kelenhegyi út, a small side street on the right side of the building.
 A plastic armband, provided with your ticket, grants access to a cabin or locker and all of the indoor and outdoor pools, saunas and steam baths.
 The armband opens and closes the cabin/locker by simply touching the lock with it.
 Private changing cabins (two people can share one cabin) or lockers, which costs a little less, are available.
 From the main entrance, an underground corridor leads to the changing area.

 My recommendation would be to start your experience in the thermal area.
-Just follow the signs (everything is written in English too) or ask the attendants if in doubt and they will direct you to the women-only or the men-only sections.
+Just follow the signs (everything is written in English too) or ask the attendants if in doubt and they will direct you to the thermal pools.
 Check out one of the warm pools first, where the temperature is 36°C/102°F or 38°C/106°F degrees.
 After 20 minutes or so head to the steam room (40°C-50°C/110°F-130°F) or one of the saunas (60°C-80°C/150°F-190°F), then take a cold plunge (19°C/68°F) followed by a dip in the warm water once again, then repeat.
 Each pool, sauna and steam bath has signs showing the temperature and there are showers everywhere to cool down and refresh.

 Bring two towels (towels are not provided, so bring your own or buy them in the lobby), take one with you as it will come in handy when you go from pool to pool and leave the other in the cabin or locker to use at the end.
 Bring flip-flops and a swim cap if you fancy a swim, as swim caps are required in the swimming pool.
 If you visit in the summer, be sure to take some sunscreen with you.